Taxe Fonciere (French Land Tax)

 Taxe d'habitation (Occupancy tax)

-Taxe d'habitation has been largely abolished for main residences, but it can still apply to:
+Taxe d'habitation has been largely abolished for main residences, but it still applies to second homes and furnished non-primary properties.

 • French income tax